-Drowning Visitors risk drowning as it is an inherent risk in all water activities Buoyancy Aids must be worn, include CE mark and 50N BCU/UKCC Qualified Instructors Trained and assessed UKSA in house instructors working alongside UKCC instructors VHF Radio carried EAP in place Buoyancy Aids checked by instructors before use Use of operating procedures Self-inflating lifejackets should be available for guests that have injuries or disabilities which prevent them from turning themselves face up after falling in the water Collisions Visitors risk injury from contact with other kayaks and other water users' paddles Helmets must be worn Use of operating procedures EAP is in place Guests are briefed on the importance of being aware of your paddle.
+Drowning Visitors risk drowning as it is an inherent risk in all water activities Buoyancy Aids must be worn, include CE mark and 50N BCU/UKCC Qualified Instructors Trained and assessed UKSA in house instructors working alongside UKCC instructors VHF Radio carried EAP in place Buoyancy Aids checked by instructors before use Use of operating procedures Self-inflating lifejackets should be available for guests that have injuries or disabilities which prevent them from turning themselves face up after falling in the water UKSA lifeguard programmed on to all sessions.
+No staff member if permitted to lifeguard and deliver the session concurrently.
+Collisions Visitors risk injury from contact with other kayaks and other water users' paddles Helmets must be worn Use of operating procedures EAP is in place Guests are briefed on the importance of being aware of your paddle.
 BCU/UKCC Qualified UKSA Instructors Trained and assessed UKSA in house instructors working alongside UKCC instructors IC to ensure operating areas are correct for group sizes and abilities SI afloat to monitor sessions and offer support where necessary Hypothermia Cold Staff and visitors due to environmental conditions BCU/UKCC/In house assessed.
 Qualified Instructors Wetsuits must be worn (At CI's Discretion) Wear clothing appropriate to conditions Hyperthermia Hot Staff and visitors due to environmental conditions BCU/UKCC/In house assessed.
 Qualified Instructors Instructors make sure guests are drinking enough water during the day Water to be brought with on sessions where temperature is high Group Control Whilst Afloat Visitors behavior and conduct impacting safety All Guests receive a safety briefing prior to session Use of operational procedures IC to ensure SOPs are applied to all sessions Additional staff allocated for groups Risk Assessed as requiring additional support (special needs or behavioral concerns as an eg)

-Guest Medical Issues Visitors not declaring medical info.
-All guests must have completed a medical form before going afloat.
+Guest Medical Issues Personal injury Visitors not declaring medical info.
+Manual Handling injury All guests must have completed a medical form before going afloat.
 All instructors must check if there any medical issues with the group they are taking out.
 Medicines must be placed in a dry bag and kept with instructor at all times.
-Medication must be given back to the student at the end If a guest has a medical issue which may warrant an individual risk assessment the chief instructor will make sure this is completed Group leader to attend session if needed Guests with additional needs will require separate risk assessment prior to arrival Personal injury Manual Handling injury whilst lifting the kayaks Instructors to demonstrate correct technique Instructors to lift down kayaks off stacks and out of racks Instructors to carry kayaks for young students who struggle Students to carry kayaks in pairs or even groups of four for younger students Entrapment Visitors risk of drowning or secondary drowning Instructor to demonstrate how to exit a kayak / canoe without a spray deck Instructor to demonstrate how to exit a kayak with a spray deck fitted Instructor to demonstrate how to exit a kayak /canoe without a spray deck when inverted Instructor to demonstrate how to exit a kayak with a spray deck fitted when inverted Means for summoning assistance Consider ability of group and allocate equipment accordingly Consider choice of location according to ability
+Medication must be given back to the student at the end If a guest has a medical issue which may warrant an individual risk assessment the chief instructor will make sure this is completed Group leader to attend session if needed Guests with additional needs will require separate risk assessment prior to arrival Instructors to demonstrate correct technique Personal injury whilst lifting the kayaks Instructors to demonstrate correct technique Instructors to lift down kayaks off stacks and out of racks Instructors to carry kayaks for young students who struggle Students to carry kayaks in pairs or even groups of four for younger students Entrapment Visitors risk of drowning or secondary drowning Instructor to demonstrate how to exit a kayak / canoe without a spray deck Instructor to demonstrate how to exit a kayak with a spray deck fitted Instructor to demonstrate how to exit a kayak /canoe without a spray deck when inverted Instructor to demonstrate how to exit a kayak with a spray deck fitted when inverted Instructor to demonstrate how to exit a kayak with a spray deck fitted when inverted Means for summoning assistance Consider ability of group and allocate equipment accordingly Consider choice of location according to ability